 Improvements you can do

-As your landlord, it's our responsibility to do the repairs and carry out major works like installing new kitchens in your home, but there are a number of improvements and alterations you can carry out yourself if you wish.
-Some of these include:
+As your landlord, it's our responsibility to do the repairs and carry out major works like installing new kitchens in your home.
+There are improvements and alterations you can carry out yourself if you wish.
+Some of these include, but not limited to: